Frequently Asked Questions About Laser Therapy

 Q. How often and how many laser sessions are usually needed?

 A. Although, relief of pain can occur shortly after treatment, it is more beneficial to undergo a course of treatment.
 Usually 6 treatments over a 3 week period can promote significant beneficial effects to injuries / conditions.
-However, Dr. Davies usually recommends laser therapy in along with other treatment strategies and home exercises to speed up the healing process.
+However, we usually recommend pairing laser therapy with other treatment strategies and home exercises to speed up the healing process.

 Q. Are LLLT laser treatments safe?